maudes/cv/docs/projects/dailydose.md

 ## Project Overview

+> Empowering Well-being Through Personalized Affirmations

-This project was initiated as part of the freeCodeCamp Hackathon in July 2025, with a tight delivery timeline of just four weeks.
-Our team, composed of members from around the world, was tasked with building a fully functional web application from scratch.
+DailyDose is a full-featured web application designed to promote mindfulness and emotional well-being through personalized daily affirmations and community-driven features.
+This project was conceived and developed during the **freeCodeCamp Hackathon in July 2025**, a demanding challenge with a tight **four-week delivery timeline**.
+Our international team, newly assembled for the hackathon, collaborated remotely to build this platform from the ground up, culminating in a fully functional application complete with a robust admin system.

-We developed DailyDose, a platform designed to promote daily affirmations and positive self-talk—empowering users to cultivate mindfulness and emotional well-being through personalized content and community-driven features.

-## Team Size
+## Team & My Role

+This project involved a distributed, international team:

-- Front-end developers: 4
+- Front-end Developers: 5
-- Back-end developers: 5 (*me)
+- Back-end Developers: 4 (including myself)

+As a Backend Developer, my primary responsibilities centered on designing and implementing core server-side functionalities, ensuring data integrity, and facilitating seamless interaction with the frontend.

 ## Challenges

-- Delivered a fully functional web application with a built-in admin system in just 4 weeks, collaborating with an international team of newly assembled and unfamiliar members.
+Delivering a comprehensive web application with an integrated admin system within a **mere four-week timeframe** presented significant challenges:

+- **Rapid Cross-Functional Collaboration**: Working effectively with a newly assembled and geographically dispersed international team, establishing efficient communication channels, and aligning diverse workflows under extreme time pressure.

-- Designing, grooming, and validating the project and codebase under tight timelines, while identifying optimal solutions or creative workarounds to ensure successful delivery.
+- **Aggressive Project & Codebase Management**: Designing, grooming, and validating both the project scope and the codebase with stringent deadlines.
+This required identifying optimal solutions or creatively developing workarounds to ensure successful delivery without compromising core functionality or scalability.

 ## Tech Stacks & My Contribution
+This project leveraged a modern web development stack to ensure robustness and scalability.

-- **Virtual environment**: uv
+- **Virtual Environment**: uv
 - **Database**: PostgreSQL (SQLlite for testing)
 - **Back-end**: Flask, sqlalchemy
-- **Front-end**: Jinja, CSS, JS
+- **Front-end**: Jinja, CSS, JavaScript
-- **Others**: Docker, Git
+- **DevOps & Version Control**: Docker, Git

-### Contribution
+### My Key Contribution

-- Delivered `contronllers/admin_user.py` and `contronllers/user_settings.py`
+- **Core Backend Module Delivery**: I was directly responsible for developing and delivering the `controllers/admin_user.py` and `controllers/user_settings.py` modules.
+These were critical for managing user accounts and administrative functionalities.

+- **Fundamental User Operations**: Implemented core CRUD (Create, Read, Update, Delete) functionalities for user accounts, laying the foundation for all user-related interactions.

-    - Implemented core CRUD functionalities and partially developed the password reset flow to support essential user account operations.
+- **Password Reset Flow (Partial)**: Developed a partial of the password reset mechanism, ensuring secure user access and account recovery.

-- Others: Project management, Integration tests
+- **Project Management & Integration Testing**: Contributed actively to project management efforts, including task breakdown and progress tracking.
+Additionally, I designed and executed integration tests to ensure seamless interaction between backend modules and the frontend.

+**Project Structure (Relevant Backend Components I worked on)**

 ```
 indigo-class/